mjordan/islandora_feeds/README.md

 ### Deriving other datastreams from the OBJ datastream

 Islandora Feeds only generates flat XML datastreams with the DSID 'OBJ'.
-However, it is possible to derive other XML datastreams from the OJB datastream created by this module using standard Islandora hooks.
-A sample implementation that creates a dead-simple MODS datastream is provided in the 'modules' subdirectory.
+However, it is possible to derive other XML datastreams from the OJB datastream created by this module using XSL stylesheets.
+A helper module called Islandora Feeds Derivs is provided in the 'modules' directory to help you do this.

 ## Notes